kevinrouz/SisyphusCounter/README.md

 ## Setup

-If you'd like to run yoru own version of the bot,
+If you'd like to run your own version of the bot,

 1. Create a `.env` file with the following variables:
    - `BOT_TOKEN`: Your Discord bot token